ASTex-ICube/DiffPPTBF/README.md

 - larp: Anisotropy of cellular window, interpolation factor between rectangular and Voronoi cells &lambda;
 --->

-The complete source code and procedural representations of cellular stochastic structures will is made progressively available, as of the beginning of April 2023.
+The complete source code and procedural representations of cellular stochastic structures will be made progressively available, as of the beginning of April 2023.

 ### Source code organization and requirements